ehmpathy/sql-schema-generator/README.md

 # Overview

-`schema-generator` does two things for us:
+`sql-schema-generator` does two things for us:
 - **generates sql** for "persisted entities" (both static and updatable) in relational databases, based on a declarative definition of entities
   - i.e., it generates the following resources:
     - to interact with data